NewsInSA

 • Cross-border raids planned on identified sites

-The Arrested Politician
+Arrested Politician

-While withholding names, Matsoso confirmed:
+While names are withheld, Matsoso confirmed:

 "A sitting parliamentarian is in custody, facing charges of treason and militia organization.
 This reaches the highest levels of our society."